Citizens' Radio

-Citizens' Radio was a radio station in Hong Kong established by pro-democracy camp figure Tsang Kin Shing.
-The station ran as a non-profit organization.
+Citizens' Radio was a radio station in Hong Kong established by pro-democracy figure Tsang Kin Shing.
+The station ran as a non-profit organisation.
 It started trial broadcasting on 3 October 2005 on 102.8 MHz FM.
 The regular broadcasting hours were 7:00 pm–12:00 pm from Monday to Friday.
-The station ceased to operate on 30 June 2023, with Tsang saying that the station had had trouble inviting guests in view of "so many red lines" – an apparent reference to national security legislation – enacted in 2020, and that due to the blocking of a bank account for receiving donations, the station would be unable to pay rent beyond August.
+The station ceased to operate on 30 June 2023, with Tsang saying that the station had had trouble inviting guests in view of "so many red lines" — an apparent reference to national security legislation — enacted in 2020, and that due to the blocking of a bank account for receiving donations, the station would be unable to pay rent beyond August.

 Purpose

 The principle of the station is "Be open and bravely speak out", so the main type of programming is a speech-based "phone-in" format.
 Sometimes Hong Kong legislators are invited as special guests.
 The station has also made live broadcasts of the Hong Kong 1 July marches and Vindicate 4 June and Relay Torch in the past.

-Tsang has submitted an application for a sound broadcasting licence to the Broadcasting Authority, but the application is still pending.
-So technically speaking Citizens Radio's broadcasts are illegal.
-On 29 August 2006 with the court search warrant, the Office of the Telecommunications Authority forced the station to close down.
-But the station resumed broadcasting on 4 October 2006.
-The station has been repeatedly raided by the Telecommunications Authority since but it kept on broadcasting as a form of civil disobedience.
+Tsang submitted an application for a broadcasting licence to the Broadcasting Authority, but the application was rejected by the government on December 12, 2006.
+This effectively made Citizens Radio's broadcasts illegal.
+On 29 August 2006, with a court search warrant, the Office of the Telecommunications Authority forced the station to close down, but the station resumed broadcasting on 4 October 2006.
+The station was repeatedly raided by the Telecommunications Authority since but it kept on broadcasting as a form of civil disobedience.

 Citizens' Radio broadcast incident

 Event

-On 25 May 2007 Szeto Wah was speaking in a Mong Kok pedestrianised street hosted by Citizen's Radio.
+On 25 May 2007, Szeto Wah was speaking in a Mong Kok pedestrianised street hosted by Citizen's Radio.
 The topic of the programme involved the Tiananmen Square protests of 1989.